-NSF anticipates that approximately \$75.0 million will be available for new and continuing awards in this program in FY2022.
-In FY 2022, the ATE program expects to fund new awards totaling \$69,000,000 million.
+NSF anticipates that approximately \$74.0 million will be available for new and continuing awards in this program in FY2025.
+In FY 2025, the ATE program expects to fund new awards totaling \$69,000,000 million.

 Funding in all years is subject to the availability of funds.
 The program expects to make 45-80 new awards per year.
 Grants may be awarded in a wide variety of sizes and durations, as summarized below.
-The categories below are expected to encompass most of the activities supported through the ATE program; however, additional activities and mechanisms may be proposed after consultation with an ATE program officer.
+The categories below are expected to encompass most of the activities supported through the ATE program; however, additional activities may be proposed after consultation with an ATE program officer under the heading of a special project.
+These activities would inform the education of the skilled technical workforce (STW).
 The actual number of awards and the award sizes are subject to the availability of funds and the quality of proposals received.

-Anticipated Funding Amount: \$75,000,000
+Anticipated Funding Amount: \$74,000,000

-is anticipated to be available for new and continuing awards in this program in FY2022.
+It is anticipated that this funding amount will be available for new and continuing awards in this program in FY2025.
 Funding in all years is subject to the availability of funds.